Resolution (logic)

-In mathematical logic and automated theorem proving, resolution is a rule of inference leading to a refutation-complete theorem-proving technique for sentences in propositional logic and first-order logic.
+In mathematical logic and automated theorem proving, resolution is a rule of inference leading to a sound and refutation-complete theorem-proving technique for sentences in propositional logic and first-order logic.
 For propositional logic, systematically applying the resolution rule acts as a decision procedure for formula unsatisfiability, solving the (complement of the) Boolean satisfiability problem.
 For first-order logic, resolution can be used as the basis for a semi-algorithm for the unsatisfiability problem of first-order logic, providing a more practical method than one following from Gödel's completeness theorem.

 The resolution rule can be traced back to Davis and Putnam (1960); however, their algorithm required trying all ground instances of the given formula.
 This source of combinatorial explosion was eliminated in 1965 by John Alan Robinson's syntactical unification algorithm, which allowed one to instantiate the formula during the proof "on demand" just as far as needed to keep refutation completeness.

 The clause produced by a resolution rule is sometimes called a resolvent.